ClassicUO/packets/README.md

 # ClassicUO Desktop and Web Non-Standard UO Packets Repository

-This repository is dedicated to documenting the non-standard Ultima Online (UO) packet structures used by ClassicUO Desktop and Web clients, and providing code examples for various UO emulators.
+This repository is dedicated to documenting the non-standard Ultima Online (UO) packet structures used by ClassicUO Desktop and Web clients, and providing implementations for various UO emulators.

 The packet structures are described in YAML form using Kaitai Struct, a declarative language used for describing various binary data structures.